 A look at "side of the road" rules and other factors that play a role in many traffic accidents between cars and bicycles.

-Bicyclists must follow most of the same traffic laws as other vehicle operators, which means a bicyclist can be deemed at fault for causing a car accident.
+Bicyclists must follow most of the same traffic laws as other vehicle operators, so bicyclists can be deemed at fault for causing an accident.

 E-Bike Laws: What to Know Before You Ride